-- On the Debugging Output Settings page, select debugging output options.
-If debugging is enabled, the output appears in block format after normal page output. - On the Debugging IP Addresses page, restrict access to debugging output.
-If a debugging option is enabled, debugging output is visible to all users by default. - On the Logging Settings page, specify a directory for error log files that can contain useful debugging information.
+- On the "Debugging Output Settings page" on page 33, select debugging output options.
+If debugging is enabled, the output appears in block format after normal page output. - On the "Debugging IP Addresses page" on page 35, restrict access to debugging output.
+If a debugging option is enabled, debugging output is visible to all users by default. - On the "Logging Settings page" on page 36, specify a directory for error log files that can contain useful debugging information.

-Enabling debugging affects performance.
+Note: Enabling debugging affects performance.
 It is advised that you do not enable debugging on a production server.